Rakhyvel/Orng/docs/rationales.md

 ```
 Okay, now tell me where the definitions for `some_class`, `bar`, `baz`, and `qux` are located?
 If you're lucky enough to have a fancy editor, you can usualy just ctrl+click to go-to-definition.
 But if you're not so lucky, there's virtually no other way to figure it out than to grep around.
 You're also out of luck even with grep, since there is no "waypoint" for definitions.
 Lastly, class fields in C++ are implicit, so there is no need to use a `this->` before them.

-Thus, Orng shall:
+Thus, Orange shall:
     1. make it explicit where definitions come from
     2. make definitions match a simple regular expression
     3. have *no* implicit fields
-The same file above might look something like this in Orng:
+The same file above might look something like this in Orange:
 ```rust
 const file1 = import("package-a/file1.orng")
 const file2 = import("package-a/file2.orng")